 You’ll also need to choose a good location for your boba tea shop, one with high foot traffic or close to your target market.
 With a reliable supplier and an excellent marketing strategy, you’ll soon be bubbling up some serious success!

-Nearly 200 million Americans drink coffee every day, which is why you’ll find a coffee shop or cafe on just about every street.
-Coffee shops took a hit during the pandemic, but now they’re on the rebound and expect steady growth in the years ahead.
+65% of Americans drink coffee daily, compared to just 55% who consume bottled water, which is why you’ll find a coffee shop or cafe on just about every street.
 You could take advantage of this trend by starting your own coffee shop and providing a pick-me-up to countless people everyday while making a good living.

 Of course, opening a coffee shop will take some real work.
 The best coffee shops offer excellent pastries and other foods, and create a comfortable atmosphere for people to linger and enjoy.
 So you’ll need to make smart choices in terms of your product offerings, furniture and overall design, as well as your location.
 You’ll also want to be careful in choosing your coffee source, to make sure it’s eco-friendly and fair trade.
 But if you’re passionate about coffee and have the drive to see your business succeed, it can be an incredibly rewarding and profitable experience.